rebekahharrison-s/LEGALRAG/README.md

 ## Legal RAG Assistant — UK Law Access for Litigants in PersonProject: Leveraging Large Language Models for Legal Case Analysis
 Type: Experiment-Based MSc Dissertation

-Here's a high-level overview of your thesis project, ready for your GitHub README:

 Overview
 This project addresses the access-to-justice gap in the UK by building a Retrieval-Augmented Generation (RAG) assistant that helps non-lawyers — particularly litigants in person (LiPs) — understand their legal rights using plain English.